j-griffith/sos-ci/README.md

 setup for OpenStack in your own lab.
 It's a fork of an idea introduced by Duncan Thomas here: https://github.com/Funcan/kiss-ci

+The great thing is there's a number of folks using this now, and some have even contributed back.
+The BAD thing is that there are a number of people that are running this now and apprantly know just next to nothing about OpenStack.

+Please, make sure you understand how tools like devstack and logging in to OpenStack Instances works before trying this.
+It would also be VERY helpful to cruise on out to the your Internet Search Engine of choice and read a bit about Ansible as well.

+I recommend http://www.google.com for a lot of things.

 Requirements
 ------------
 Current requirements and assumptions.